 At an early stage, gum disease is called gingivitis and is relatively easy to treat.
 If it is left untreated it can turn into what is called periodontitis, which is a bit more serious.
 If you have not accessed treatment by this time the bone imbedded in your jaw could start to decay and small gaps in between your teeth and gums may start to appear.

 The worst-case scenario can be the loosening of your teeth and tooth loss.
 In some cases, gum disease has been known to contribute to cardiovascular problems.
 Here at You First Dental in Airdrie, we offer gum disease treatment options.

 Regular oral hygiene such as brushing and flossing your teeth twice a day and using toothpaste that contains fluoride are good preventative measures.

 A dental cleaning and check up twice a year is highly recommended as well.

-The gum disease treatment options we offer at You First Dental in Airdrie are as follows:
+The gum disease treatment options we offer in Airdrie are as follows:

 If severe gum disease is present, you may require more treatment, including periodontal surgery.
 In some cases, it may be necessary to extract the affected tooth.

 Generally, the sooner you treat gum disease, the faster your oral health will return to normal.

 You can make an appointment at You First Dental here in Airdrie, and we can assess the status of your teeth and make suitable recommendations for gum disease treatment as required.

 Need some help?
 Call us, or make an appointment to discuss your options.